-The CHAIRMAN: Mr Robert Kronberger is the Strata Titles Referee, who determines certain disputes relating to strata title properties.
-The referee is also empowered to make interim orders pending a final order about an application.
+As the Strata Titles Referee, Mr Robert Kronberger determines certain disputes relating to strata title properties.
+The referee is empowered to make interim orders pending a final order about an application.
 Appeals against the orders of the referee are to the District Court.
-Mr Robert Kronberger.

-Mr Kronberger: Good morning.
-Thank you for the opportunity to make some comments.
-We have had a very good introduction so far.
-Many people are not aware of the extent of the extension of strata titles into a broader area than just residential properties.
+The range of things covered by the Strata Titles Act 1985 (the Act) is vast and there is no end to the variety of uses to which the Act has been put.
+Many people are not aware of the extent of the invasion of strata titles into a broader area than just residential properties.
 Residential titles are complex enough, and can involve the simple corner duplex or a 25-storey luxury apartment.

 Strata titles are also used in the new developments around the city in which residential accommodation is combined with commercial accommodation.
 In these cases, there are clashes as different interests are involved.
 Strata titles also extend as far as blue gum plantations, orchards, resort hotels, marinas and vineyards.

-There is no end to the variety of uses to which the Strata Titles Act has been put.
+In many of the resort hotels in Busselton, a separate strata title proprietor owns each room and placed under a management agreement with a professional management firm, which leases them to a hotel operator.
 Strata titles can extend to pine plantations, and there have been arguments about the use of underground water.
-The range of things covered by the Act is vast.
-In many of the resort hotels in Busselton, each room is owned by a separate strata title proprietor and placed under a management agreement with a professional management firm, which leases them to a hotel operator.
 Strata titles are complex investment decisions, and need good management.

+5.2 STRATA TITLES REFEREE

 The opportunity to apply to a referee was established under the 1985 Act.
 I have held my position for nearly six years, and I never cease to be amazed at the variety of issues that arise.
 Most of those issues arise because people do not understand what they own.
-For each application we provide reasons for the decision, and I sometimes take three or four pages trying to spell out to the applicant and the others involved what it is they own.
+For each application we provide reasons for the decision, and I sometimes take three or four pages trying to spell those out to the applicant and the others involved.

 In some cases, there are 350 or more proprietors in one scheme, many of whom have no idea about how the property is managed, how to elect a council of owners or what the manager does.
 We prepare a set of reasons that spells out whether the particular scheme was incorporated under the 1966 Act or the 1985 Act, what its by-laws are and the boundaries of each lot.
-If people understood the boundaries of their lots, I might not have a job.
+If people understood the boundaries of their lots, I would not have a job.
 There is a huge range of issues.

-Applications are made to me in writing, and almost invariably the decision is made on paper.
-An application for an interim order can be granted to, for example, stop somebody wrecking a building.
+Applications are made to the Referee in writing, and almost invariably the decision is made on paper.
+For example, an application for an interim order can be granted to stop somebody wrecking a building.
 I often cite the case in which somebody rang to complain that the floor of his upstairs unit was starting to sag and that he could hear noises below.
-He said that when he checked downstairs, he looked in a window and saw a man with a sledgehammer knocking out a supporting wall.
+He said that when he checked downstairs, he looked in a window and saw a naked man with a sledge-hammer knocking out a supporting wall.
 That person asked us what he should do.
-I said, "I will make an interim order, and you call an engineer."
+I said, "Stop looking in the window, and we will prepare an interim order and call an engineer."